berryamin/Python/Python-3/Doc/library/datetime.rst

    *datetime1* is considered less than *datetime2* when *datetime1* precedes
    *datetime2* in time.

-   If one comparand is naive and the other is aware, :exc:`TypeError` is raised.
+   If one comparand is naive and the other is aware, :exc:`TypeError` is raised if an order comparison is attempted.
+For equality comparisons, naive instances are never equal to aware instances.

    If both comparands are aware, and have the same :attr:`tzinfo` attribute, the common :attr:`tzinfo` attribute is ignored and the base datetimes are compared.
 If both comparands are aware and have different :attr:`tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).

+   .. versionchanged:: 3.3
+      Equality comparisons between naive and aware :class:`datetime` instances don't raise :exc:`TypeError`.

    .. note::

-      In order to stop comparison from falling back to the default scheme of comparing object addresses, datetime comparison normally raises :exc:`TypeError` if the other comparand isn't also a :class:`datetime` object.
+      In order to stop comparison from falling back to the default scheme of comparing object addresses, datetime comparison normally raises :exc:`TypeError` if the other comparand isn't also a :class:`.datetime` object.
 However, ``NotImplemented`` is returned instead if the other comparand has a :meth:`timetuple` attribute.
 This hook gives other kinds of date objects a chance at implementing mixed-type comparison.
-If not, when a :class:`datetime` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
+If not, when a :class:`.datetime` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
 The latter cases return :const:`False` or :const:`True`, respectively.

-:class:`datetime` objects can be used as dictionary keys.
-In Boolean contexts, all :class:`datetime` objects are considered to be true.
+:class:`.datetime` objects can be used as dictionary keys.
+In Boolean contexts, all :class:`.datetime` objects are considered to be true.

 Instance methods: